mrueda/cbicall/README.md

     tar -xzvf data.tar.gz

+Finally, there are two steps to be done:

+1\.
+In the downloaded data:

+Change the `data.dir` variable in `/path/to/downloaded/data/soft/NGSutils/snpEff_v5.0/snpEff.config`.

+2\.
+In `cbicall` repo:

-The final step is to change `DATADIR` variable in `bin/workflows/bash/parameters.sh` and `bin/workflows/snakemake/config.sh` so that it matches your location.
+Change `DATADIR` variable in `bin/workflows/bash/parameters.sh` and `bin/workflows/snakemake/config.yaml` so that it matches the location of your downloaded data.

+Ok, finally make sure you have `Java 8` and `snakemake` (optional) installed and you are good to to.
+See instructions in the **system-requirements** section.

 # HOW TO RUN CBICALL